 If choosing to sail in the western region of Brittany, Arzon is an excellent place to explore the Atlantic coast of France.
 The two major marinas in this area include Port du Crouesty and the famous, La Trinité-sur-Mer, which lie in the bay of Quiberon.

 Southern Brittany is calmer than the north coast.
 It begins at the Pointe du Raz and extends to the mouth of the Loire.
 Here, the islands of Ile de Groix and Bel Ile are ideal for an excursion on your private yacht.

-Have you also wanted to put your sails?
-Then take a look at our selection of boats in France and sail next summer in the Mediterranean or Atlantic.
+Ready to set sail?
+Take a look at our selection of boats in France available both in the Mediterranean and Adriatic.